ECS201A-WQ24/assignment1/README.md

 result.
 Assume that x, y and z are all float.
 In modern processors, these two steps are usually combined to do a `multiply and accumulate` operation in a single step.
-If the compiler detects such computations, it'll try to optimize this from two `ld` and one `st` to an MAC operation like `fmadd.d` instruction.
+If the compiler detects such computations, it'll try to optimize this from two `ld` and one `st` to a MAC operation like `fmadd.d` instruction.
 When we look at the assembly, it generates an `fmadd.d rd, rs1, rs2, rs3`.